 Clothing (jacket, trousers, thermal layers)

 For my first ski trip I wore a quilted jacket that I bought years ago at Primark (the model I bought has since been discontinued).
 Although not specifically designed for ski, the warm, padded jacket was ideal to keep me warm and to protect me from the shock of falling.
 It is not waterproof but it is thick enough to protect from wind and moisture.
+However, there are several reasons why you should definitely invest in a specific ski jacket:

 - The Primark jacket does not allow for transpiration to evaporate.